Sweet Potato Hash

 Adding sunny side up or fried eggs turns this dish into a protein powerhouse.
 It’s great for lazy weekends or a quick and easy dinner.

-CUSTOMIZABLE - Don't hold back on using whatever veggies you like to add.
-Or those that need to be used up before they spoil.
+- Don’t hold back on using whatever veggies you like to add.

 SWEET POTATOES – Look for red-skinned potatoes because they are moister compared to the white and purple varieties.
 Look for medium sweet potatoes.
 They are sweeter and more flavorful than large and oversized ones.
 To speed up the cooking process, dice them into small pieces.

-HAM - A great protein source that makes this dish more filling and savory.
+HAM – This is a great source of extra protein, making this dish more filling and savory.

 ONION – Sautéed white onions add a sweet, caramelized flavor to the dish.